michaelfromyeg/dotfiles/README.md

 # dotfiles

-Includes the dotfiles I use for nvim and PowerShell.
+Includes the dotfiles I use for nvim, WSL 2, ZSH, and PowerShell.

 For any required software installations, I highly recommend using Chocolatey.